What are common microservices fault tolerance approaches?

 Explore Answers

-Learn what leader election is in distributed systems, why it matters, real-world examples, trade-offs, pitfalls, and interview tips.
-Perfect for beginners and FAANG interview prep.
+Learn what a compacted topic is in Kafka, when to use it, real-world examples, trade-offs, and interview tips.
+Perfect for system design interview prep.

 Related Courses